Kashatagh Province: Resettlement of Syrian refugees

-By June 2015, an estimated 17,000 of Syrian Armenian's population, once 80,000 in Syria, had fled the civil war and sought refuge in Armenia.
+By June 2015, an estimated 17,000 Syrian Armenian's had fled the once 80,000-strong community in Syria and sought refuge in Armenia.
 David Babayan, spokesperson of the Artsakh president Bako Sahakyan, confirmed that some of those refugees had been resettled in Nagorno-Karabakh.
 In December 2014, Armenian media cited local municipal authorities in stating that "dozens of Syrian Armenian families" had been resettled in Nagorno-Karabakh's Kashatagh Province, specifically the city of Lachin (Berdzor in Armenian) and the village of Ishkhanadzor.
 38 families, some 200 Syrian-Armenian refugees have resettled in the area.